Ask a Font Creator: My Seven Deadly Font Sins

 To celebrate bad spacing, here are three of my very favorite images from the internet:

 Oh, FLICK and CLICK.
 Two words that will always be dangerous when it comes to putting letters too close together.
-And the name CLINT can also be dangerous in the wrong hands. :)
+Also, the name CLINT and the word AUNT can be dangerous in the wrong hands. :)

 6. DECORATION OVERLOAD